March 25, 2020

 INDIVIDUAL TAXPAYERS RESIDING OUTSIDE OF THE U.S.

-For U.S. citizens & resident aliens who have their tax home and abode outside the U.S. and Puerto Rico on April 15, the normal Federal tax return filing due date is June 15 (instead of April 15) each year.
-Because the normal tax return filing due date is not April 15, 2020, the special COVID-19 automatic extension to July 15, 2020 does not seem to apply based on our reading of IRS Notice 2020-18.
-Therefore, the Federal income tax return filing due date for this category of taxpayers remains June 15, 2020.
+For U.S. citizens & resident aliens who have their tax home and abode outside the U.S. and Puerto Rico on April 15, the normal Federal tax return filing due date is also April 15 each year, even though they may qualify for the automatic 2-month extension to June 15.
+Because the normal tax return filing due date is April 15, 2020, the special COVID-19 automatic extension to July 15, 2020 also applies to this group of taxpayers.

 While the Federal automatic extensions are a welcomed relief for taxpayers whose lives have been severely disrupted by the COVID-19 virus, they do not apply to U.S. State income tax filings or payments of tax owed.

 Instead, each U.S. State has been left to decide whether or not to modify its tax return filing and payment due dates.
-Most State income tax returns are dependent in some manner on information contained in an individual’s Federal income tax return.
-So, it’s remarkable that only a few states (so far) have aligned with the modified Federal income tax return and payment due dates.
+As of today, most states have modified their income tax return filing and payment due dates.
+You should check with your tax professional or visit your state’s website for the most current information.

 FREQUENTLY ASKED QUESTIONS (FAQs)